aerospike/aerospike-client-c/README.md

 	$ gcc -DAS_USE_LIBEV -o myapp myapp.c -laerospike -lev -lssl -lcrypto -lpthread -lm -lz

 ## Build

+The remaining sections are applicable to Linux/MacOS platforms.
+See [Windows Build](vs) for Windows build instructions.

 Before building, please ensure you have the prerequisites installed.
 This project uses git submodules, so you will need to initialize and update submodules before building